|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 |19+||2300.00 *subject to change||It is expected that a student will have access to their own computer in order for them to be able to complete work outside of college.|

 Those working within the computing sector cannot just rely on their technical skills and must ensure all skills are relevant to increase employment opportunities.
 They will be required to communicate appropriately with stakeholders throughout their career and the ability to use maths and English in a professional context is an essential employability skill that must be developed at all levels of study.
-Development of essential maths and English skills are embedded throughout these qualifications in accordance with industry requirements and below are some examples of how these skills are developed in the BTEC Higher Nationals Curriculum:
+Development of essential maths and English skills are embedded throughout these qualifications in accordance with industry requirements and below are some examples of how these skills are developed in the HNC Computing curriculum:

-When studying the Higher National Diploma as a full time student, you will be in college 12 hours per week.
-Part time students will be in college 6 hours per week, currently a Tuesday and Thursday evening, 5:30-8:30 pm.
+When studying an HNC in Computing as a full time student, you will be in college 12 hours per week.
+Part-time students will be in college 6 hours per week, currently a Tuesday and Thursday evening, 6:00-9:00 pm.

 You are expected to study outside of college a similar amount of time in order to successfully complete the qualification.

-The aim of the Pearson BTEC Higher Nationals in Computing is to develop students as professional, self-reflecting individuals able to meet the demands of employers in the computing sector and adapt to a constantly changing world.
+The aim of the Pearson HNC in Computing is to develop students as professional, self-reflecting individuals able to meet the demands of employers in the computing sector and adapt to a constantly changing world.